Unambiguosly expressing expectations about the content of prokaryotic genomes: Defining genomic contents

 \subsubsection{Operative considerations}

-Regarding single features, the following consideration must be done.
-Since the purpose of this system is to define rules of expectations which are used to compare the contents of different genomes, it can be difficult to precisely define a single feature, without assigning it to a given group.
+Regarding simple features, the following consideration must be done.
+Since the purpose of this system is to define rules of expectations which are used to compare the contents of different genomes, it can be difficult to precisely define a simple feature.
 For example, in different genomes, different names can be used for the same gene.
-Thus, usually a mapping of rules for single features to feature groups, such as ortholog groups, or protein families is required.
+Thus, usually a mapping of rules for single features to feature categories, such as ortholog groups, or protein families is required.

-An exact operative definition of a group of features involves the description of the group-defining criterion.
+An exact operative definition of a category features involves the description of the category-defining criterion.
 In general, this can refer to an external source, e.g. the name of an ortholog group, or the name of a sequence feature type.

 When defining feature sets, the composition in terms of elements which belong to the set must be given.
 Not all elements must be present necessarily all the times.
 The definition can sometimes involve complex rules, such as the presence of one possible element, excluding another.

-For series, the same consideration regarding the composition applies.
-However, in this case, also the relative location of the elements of the series, i.e.\ the feature relative order, and their proximity requirements, must be given.
+For ordered sets, besides the composition, also the relative location of the elements, i.e.\ the feature relative order, and their proximity requirements, must be given.